 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
 All cash deposits are held in banks that qualify as public depositories under Florida law.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
-As of June 30, 2017, the School was not exposed to custodial credit risk.
+As of June 30, 2018, one of the School's bank accounts exceeded the FDIC insurance limit by \$438,145.